Canonical Vielbeins for General Relativity: D + 1 Decomposition and Constraint Analysis: D+1 Decomposition of the Vielbein and Einstein--Hilbert Action

-where we have used $\eta_{AB}$ to lower the Lorentz indices, e.g. $X_A=\eta_{AB}X^B$.
+where we have used $\eta_{AB}$ to lower the Lorentz indices, $X_A=\eta_{AB}X^B$.
 The orthogonality condition makes $X^A$ unique up to a sign, which determines whether $X^A$ is future- or past-directed and will be determined below.

-The vectors $X^A$ and $E^A_{~ i} $ are linearly independent and span the Lorentz space, and thus constitute a basis, implying that, $e^A_{~ 0}$ can be written as a linear combination,
+The vectors $X^A$ and $E^A_{~ i} $ are linearly independent and span the Lorentz space, and thus constitute a basis, implying that $e^A_{~ 0}$ can be written as a linear combination,

 for some Lorentz scalars $a(x)$ and $b^i(x)$.
 We can now relate these to the $D+1$-variables by substituting the above into \eqref{vectorial},